funcompbio/practical8/practical8.md

    into a folder called "Downloads" or under a name corresponding to the translation of "Downloads" to the default language of your operating system.
-3. Make a directory in your filesystem, for instance at your _home_ directory, called `practical 8` and copy in it the downloaded file.
+3. Make a directory in your filesystem, for instance at your _home_ directory, called `practical8` and copy in it the downloaded file.
 4. Since the downloaded file is a ZIP file, uncompress as you did in [practical 1](/practical1/) so that you finally have a file called `catalunya_setmanal.csv` in the directory `practical8`.